 Products from Amazon.com

-At a race, even if you don’t have to, carry your own water (note some trail races do require you carry water).
+At a race, even though you usually don’t have to, carry your own water (note some trail races do require you carry water).

 If you really don’t want to carry your own hydration, at the very least minimize how many cups you use.